TarasKuzyo/slate/source/index.html.md

 ReportUrl   | A direct link to the report document Cost        | The amount charged for the report ($9.99 per report type)

-This endpoint returns json data with order status and report URL.

 <aside class="notice">
 For <code>Sandbox</code> the cost is always 0.0.